sophialyj/system-design-primer/README.md

 * Helping eliminate single points of failure

 Load balancers can be implemented with hardware (expensive) or with software such as HAProxy.

+A moderately large system may balance load at three layers:
+* user to your web servers,
+* web servers to an internal platform layer,
+* internal platform layer to your database.

 Additional benefits include: